elbeardmorez/nixTools/search/README.md

 where 'OPTIONS' can be

-  -h, --help  : this help information
+  -h|--help  : this help information
-  -i [COUNT], --interactive [COUNT]  : enable verification prompt for
+  -i|--interactive [COUNT]  : enable verification prompt for each
-                                       each match when more than COUNT
-                                       (default: 0) unique match(es)
-                                       are found
-  -t [TARGETS], --targets [TARGETS]  : override* search target path(s).
-                                       TARGETS can either be a path, or a file containing paths, one
-                                       path per line
+                              match when more than COUNT (default: 0) unique match(es) are found -t|--targets [TARGETS]  : override* search target path(s).
+TARGETS can either be a path, or a file containing paths, one path per line
                             (default: ~/.nixTools/search_)
-  -ft TYPES, --file-types TYPES  : override the default search file
+  -ft|--file-types TYPES  : override the default search file types
-                                   types (default: fl)
+                            (default: fl)

     TYPES  : non-delimited list of characters representing a file type, supporting: